 When multiple executables are distributed together, then separately creating the executables with raco exe can generate multiple copies of collection-based libraries that are used by multiple executables.
 To share the library code, instead, specify a target directory for library copies using the --collects-dest flag with raco exe, and specify the same directory for each executable (so that the set of libraries used by all executables are pooled together).
 Finally, when packaging the distribution with raco distribute, use the ++collects-copy flag to include the copied libraries in the distribution.

 The arrangement of the executables and support files in dest-dir depends on the platform.
-In general assemble-distribution tries to do the Right Thing, but a non-#f value for relative-base specifies a path for reaching the assembled content relative to the executable at run time.
+In general, assemble-distribution tries to do the Right Thing, but a non-#f value for relative-base specifies a path for reaching the assembled content relative to the executable at run time.
 When executables? is #f, then the default access path is dest-dir, with its relativeness preserved.

 If a #:collects-path argument is given, it overrides the default location of the main "collects" directory for the packaged executables.
 It should be relative to the dest-dir directory (typically inside it).